 Jatropha Tree Planting

-Jatropha has been know since ancient times when extracts from its leaves and seeds were used as medicine.
+Jatropha has been known since ancient times when extracts from its leaves and seeds were used as medicine.
 Jatropha''s antiseptic qualities derive from curcin, present in the plant's shoots and leaves, but ingesting in large quantities can be poisonous.
 Jatropha is thought to have originated in South America.
 It is widely believed that the Portuguese transported the plant to Africa and India in the 16th century.

 Today, rural communities throughout Africa are being encouraged by their governments to grow Jatropha to reduce dependence on fossil fuels.
 This perennial plant has diverse uses that will improve agricultural practices in Zimbabwe and throughout Africa for years to come.